 Take these preventive actions to keep teeth white and sparkling:

-- Avoid nicotine, soda, tea and coffee, which stain teeth.
+- Avoid nicotine, which stains teeth.

 - Clean teeth carefully, especially if you wear braces.
 Food particles can become trapped between the braces and teeth, causing discoloration as well as cavities.